TABLE OF CONTENTS

-Subscription boxes are very popular in the gamer, geek, and fandom communities.
+Subscription boxes are very popular in the gamer, geek, nerd, and fandom communities.
 From collectible merchandise to gaming accessories, your unique idea might turn into a staple of the market.
+Gaming subscription boxes and the like have continued to gain popularity since the initial boom in the continuity market.
+Garnering thousands of Google searches each month and rising, nerd, gamer, and geek subscription boxes are a great opportunity to jump into.

 Getting Into the Geek Subscription Box Industry